 The Future of Link Building and Search

 Finally, I want to note that everything I’ve covered in this guide is relevant to the modern era, but the modern era is always changing.
 You never know when Google will come out with a new update, or when the landscape of link building and SEO in general will change.
-Accordingly, it’s in your best interest to stay up-to-date with the latest link building news, which you can do on the SEO.co blog, and be ready to adjust your campaign at a moment’s notice.
+Accordingly, it’s in your best interest to stay up-to-date with the latest link building news, which you can do on our SEO blog, and be ready to adjust your campaign at a moment’s notice.
 In any case, as long as you’re providing genuine value to your readers and publishers through high-quality content and relationship building, you’ll never have to worry about a penalty.
 Search engines care about users, so if you treat your users well, users and search engines both will reward you.

 This concludes my guide on link building!
 Wherever you’re at in your SEO and link building journey, I hope this guide inspires confidence in you going forward: